DrustZ/drustz.github.io/index.md

 title: Home
 ---

 Greetings!
 I'm Mingrui Zhang (张明瑞).
 I am a Research Scientist at [Meta Reality Labs], New York.
-I just graduated from the University of Washington [Information School] as a Ph.D.
+I  graduated from the University of Washington [Information School] as a Ph.D.
 My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].
+Before that, I gained my BEng of Computer Science & Technology from [Tsinghua University], China.

-My research interests are in Human-Computer Interaction, specifically in inventing intelligent text entry methods that understand our intentions.
-Broadly speaking, I'm interested in improving and evaluating the technology that facilitates human communication process (e.g. smart speaker, auto correction/prediction), and making them accessible for people with different abilities.
+My research interests are in Human-Computer Interaction, specifically in input interactions for Augmented Reality (AR) device.
+In the past, I've done research for intelligent text entry methods, including improving and evaluating the technology that facilitates human communication process (e.g. smart speaker, auto correction/prediction), and making them accessible for people with different abilities.

-Before moving to Seattle, I was a student of Computer Science & Technology in Tsinghua University, China, where I worked as a researcher as well as in industry.
-Back then, [Dr. Chun Yu] opened the world of HCI to me.

 I enjoy playing computer games in my spare time, but you know, I rarely have spare time :) You can find me at [Zhihu], on Wechat official account <i>thisisdrustz</i>, a [featured news] and a [short profile] of me from UW iSchool.
 <br><br>